 Where public health standards require 24-hour pump operation.

-Where Pumps are required to operate solar- and waste-heat-recovery pool heating systems.
+Pumps that operate solar- and waste-heat-recovery pool heating systems.

-R403.10.Covers. heated pools and in-ground permanently installed spas shall be provided with a vapor-retardant cover.
+R403.10.3 Covers.
+Outdoor heated pools and outdoor permanent spas shall be provided with a vapor-retardant cover, or other approved vapor-retardant means.

-Exception: Pools deriving over 70 percent of the energy for heating from site-recovered energy, such as a heat pump or solar energy source computed over an operating season.
+Exception: Where more than 70 percent of the energy for heating, computed over an operating season, is from site-recovered energy, such as from a heat pump or solar energy source, covers or other vapor-retardant means shall not be required.

-R403.10.Residential pool pumps.
+R403.10.4 Residential pool pumps.
 Pool pump motors may not be split-phase or capacitor start-induction run type.